Dimensional transmutation from non-Hermiticity

 where $\bold e$ ranges over all coupling displacements from each unit cell, and $\alpha,\beta$ are sublattice components.
-When the couplings have asymmetric amplitudes $|h_{\bold e}^{\alpha\beta}|\neq |h_{-\bold e}^{\beta\alpha}|$, which can physically arise from the combination of flux and gain or loss, all left/right moving states are invariably attenuated/amplified by a factor of $|h_{\bold e}^{\alpha\beta}|/|h_{-\bold e}^{\beta\alpha}|$ per unit cell shifted~\cite{HN1996prl,HN1997prb,PhysRevB.92.094204}.
-This leads to a dramatic density accumulation of ``non-Hermitian pumped'' states at lattice boundaries or impurities.
-When it is just simple exponential build-up, they are represented by non-Hermitian skin (NHSE) eigenstates; in more esoteric critical cases, they can assume special scale-free eigenstate profiles~\cite{li2020critical,kawabata2020higher,liu2020helical,yokomizo2021scaling,li2021impurity,kawabata2022entanglement}.
-In generic higher-dimensional lattices that we focus on, such boundary accumulations have not been properly characterized.
+When the couplings have asymmetric amplitudes $|h_{\bold e}^{\alpha\beta}|\neq |h_{-\bold e}^{\beta\alpha}|$, all left/right moving states are invariably attenuated/amplified by a factor of $|h_{\bold e}^{\alpha\beta}|/|h_{-\bold e}^{\beta\alpha}|$ per unit cell shifted~\cite{HN1996prl,HN1997prb,PhysRevB.92.094204}.
+This leads to a dramatic density accumulation of directionally NHSE amplified states at lattice boundaries or impurities.
+When it is just simple exponential build-up, they are NHSE eigenstates; in more esoteric critical cases, they can assume special scale-free eigenstate profiles~\cite{li2020critical,kawabata2020higher,liu2020helical,yokomizo2021scaling,li2021impurity,kawabata2022entanglement,qin2023universal}.
+In generic higher-dimensional lattices that we focus on, such boundary accumulations have not been properly understood.